jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 : The option to swap from the default MANAGED SETTINGS icon to that of a generic settings icon

 **In-app header icon**
 : The option to customise the in-app header icon, defaulted to the MANAGED SETTINGS icon.
-This supports any PNG, JPG, or SVG file in the recommended dimensions of 128x128px.
-The file must be reachable from the application, as it will fetch and cache it.

 **Hide BAYTON branding**
 : The option to hide the majority of BAYTON branding.
 A small co-branded icon will remain in the footer area of the application settings page.